Who We Are

 The NC Inclusive Disaster Recovery (NCIDR) network has developed resources for organizations serving historically under-resourced and marginalized communities.

-After Hurricanes Florence and Michael in 2018, the NCIDR Network formed “action teams” to address specific issues and opportunities related to disaster recovery in North Carolina.
-A listing of the action teams and their conveners follows.
+After Hurricanes Florence and Michael in 2018, NCIDR formed “action teams” to specialize and address specific issues and opportunities related to disaster recovery in NC.

 Convener: Leslie Ann Jackson, NC Community Foundation

-- SURVIVIAL BASICS: Ensure disaster survivors have access to quality food, shelter, jobs, and transportation.
+- SURVIVAL BASICS: Ensure disaster survivors have access to quality essentials.

 - INFORMATION: Ensure disaster survivors receive accurate information and easy access to recovery services

-- REPRESENTATION AT DECISIONMAKING TABLES: Ensure disaster recovery decisions are made with inclusive community input.
+- REPRESENTATION: Ensure disaster recovery decisions are made with inclusive community input.

 - POLICY CHANGE: Ensure planning is strengthened, recovery service gaps are eliminated, and relevant innovation are implemented.